 Nutrition Facts Table and CFIA Changes

-The %DV tells you the percentage of each nutrient in a single serving in terms of the daily recommended intake.
+The %DV tells you the percentage of each nutrient in a single serving regarding the daily recommended intake.
 For example, if the %DV for sodium is 4%, then one serving of that food contains 4% of the daily recommended intake for sodium.

 Recently, Canadian officials have made many changes to the nutrition fact table.
 Some of them are the following.